anthony-mills/raspberrypi-carputer/README.md

 The data never leaves the local system but at the end of a trip you may want to delete the data associated with a trip due to privacy reasons.
 To achieve this simply select the "Reset Tripmeter" option on the Tripmeter page to delete the data under the trip_data key.
 In another use case a button has now also been added to the Trip Meter page that will download the trip_data JSON object as a file to the system for later analysis / testing / debugging.

+A set of real world data set are stored in the www/php/data folder by inserting these into a local storage object under the trip_data key for development and debugging purposes.

 # Credits

 This project makes the use of a number of third party Open Source libraries.
 You are all fantastic!
 Thank you for all your hardwork its much appreciated!